TV advertising is a more than $70 billion industry in the U.S.

 Here’s how you’ll figure out the total cost of airtime:

-(100,000/1,000) x $14.36=$14,360
+(100,000/1,000) x $14.36=$1,436

 Tips to Reduce TV Advertising Costs

+Hesitant about investing in television commercials because of the costs?
 The following tips will help you reduce expenses when buying airtime or creative resources to put your commercial together.

 How to Control Television Airtime Costs